-may, by agreement with the employer, take pro rata long service leave provided that the employee has completed at least three years continuous service with the health service immediately prior to taking this leave.
+may, by agreement with the Employer, take pro rata Long Service Leave provided the employee has completed at least three years' continuous service in the WA Health System immediately prior to taking this leave.

-- (b) An employee who resigns from their employment with WA Health and who: - (i) at or before the registration of this Agreement was employed by WA Health, and has completed at least 15 years continuous service within the Western Australian Public Sector; or - (ii) commenced employment with WA Health after the registration of this Agreement and has completed at least 15 years continuous service within the Western Australian Government Health Services;
+- (b) An employee who resigns from their employment in the WA Health System and who: - (i) at or before the registration of this Agreement was employed in the WA Health System, and has completed at least 15 years' continuous service within the WA Public Sector; or - (ii) commenced employment in the WA Health System after the registration of this Agreement and has completed at least 15 years' continuous service within the WA Health System;

-will, in addition to any accrued long service leave be paid pro rata long service leave, provided that the employee has completed at least three years continuous service with the employer immediately prior to their resignation.
+will, in addition to any accrued Long Service Leave be paid pro rata Long Service Leave, provided the employee has completed at least three years' continuous service with the Employer immediately prior to their resignation.